Vegan 'meats' go mainstream: Plant-based burger firm Beyond Meat lists on the NASDAQ

 Demand is expected to continue to grow.
 Euromonitor, a consulting firm, predicts worldwide sales of meat substitutes will grow 22 per cent by 2023 to a total of $22.9b.

 Even Burger King has recognised the appeal.
-Earlier this week, the fast food chain announced that it would start testing the Impossible Whopper, made with a plant-based burger from Impossible Foods.
+Earlier this week, the fast-food chain announced that it would start testing the Impossible Whopper, made with a plant-based burger from Impossible Foods.
 Meanwhile, Ikea says it's working on developing a plant-based Swedish meatball, which it plans to test with customers next year.

 Burger Fuel has also put a plant-based beef burger on its menu in New Zealand.
 The NZX-listed company has teamed up with Beyond Meat to create a vegan cheeseburger called 'Beyond Beleaf', which will be rolled out to 56 stores throughout the country this week.